mahavedalla/mahavedalla/docs/questions/sammaditthi/whether-there-are-distinct-kinds-of-right-view.md

 ---
-Question: Whether there are multiple levels of right view?
+Question: Whether there are distinct kinds of right view?
 Category: Sammādiṭṭhi
 Tags: view
 Sutta References: MN 65; MN 78; AN 10.111; AN.
 10.112